Ma-Marcinowski/Identificational-Model/README.md

       * Initial learning rate (alpha) - 0.001 (1e-3);
       * Beta_1 , beta_2, epsilon - as recommended by: D. Kingma, J. Ba, *Adam: A Method for Stochastic Optimization*, arXiv:1412.6980v9 [cs.LG] 2017, p.
 2.

-    * Learning Rate Reductions (automatic and manual):
+    * Learning Rate Reductions (automatic or manual):
       * Observing - minimal validation loss.
-      * If no improvement for about - 5/10 epochs;
+      * If no improvement for - about 5/10 epochs;
       * Then reductions by factor - 0.1.

     * Initial batchsize - 32